Godinho-Lab-Group/Image_Analysis_Macros/Nucleus_Polar_Transformer/Excel_Files/README.md

 <img width="1592" height="121" alt="VLOOKUP_Note" src="https://github.com/user-attachments/assets/0791b280-ec94-4dbc-b146-837eacc21eb9" />

-The Macro_Transpose_Data should be run once data validation is complete to copy all values into a second sheet for further analysis
+The Macro_Transpose_Data should be run once data validation is complete to copy all values into a second sheet.
+The output from this can be copied to the Cumulative Fluctuation Template file to automatically calculate the total amount of nuclar shape changes happening per cell.